neelsmith/greeklang/README.md

 #greeklang#

-Specification of a computational system for working with ancient Greek, and implementations of the specification in code libraries.
+Specification of a suite of libraries for working with ancient Greek, and implementations of the specifications in groovy and java.

 For more information, see the project web site at <http://neelsmith.github.io/greeklang/>.